Marak/HTML/README.md

  - You already know HTML
  - JSON data automatically maps to CSS classes
- - Partials automatically map to CSS classes
- - Conditionals are boolean values, `true` or `false`
  - You cannot define any custom logic or maps with HTML
  - That's it.